Y

 02 · Second blockout

-Scale came down, but the geometry pulled players toward the center by default — flanks went unused.
+Scale came down, but the geometry pulled players toward the center by default, so the flanks went unused.
 Needed a reason to leave the middle.

 Alpha 3D